-(xx) GOLF LIVING SUB-ZONE OF KAURI CLIFFS ZONE

-Controlled Activity Status (Refer also to 13.7.3) Restricted Discretionary Activity Status (Refer also to 13.8) Discretionary Activity Status (Refer also to 13.9) Subdivision of up to 60 new lots for residential (golf living) purposes, provided that: Subdivision that does not comply with the Restricted Discretionary Activity Standard. (a) no lot is less than 4,000m in area; (b) the subdivision is otherwise undertaken in accordance with Rules 13.7 to 13.11 ( Chapter 13 Subdivision ), but excluding Rule 13.7.2.1 . (c) on-site treatment and disposal of wastewater is provided for; and (d) the building footprints are specified on an approved plan of subdivision.
+Precinct). x) GOLF LIVING SUB-ZONE OF KAURI CLIFFS ZONE Controlled Activity Status (Refer also to 13.7.3) Restricted Discretionary Activity Status (Refer also to 13.8) Discretionary Activity Status (Refer also to 13.9) Subdivision of up to 60 new lots for residential (golf living) purposes, provided that: (a) no lot is less than 4,000m 2 in area; Subdivision that does not compl with the Restricted Discretionar Activity Standard. (b) the subdivision is otherwise undertaken in accordance with Rules 13.7 to 13.11 (Chapter 13 Subdivision), but excluding Rule 13.7.2.1 . (c) on-site treatment and disposal of wastewater is provided for; and (d) the building footprints are specified on an approved plan of subdivision.
 The provisions of Rule 13.10 shall apply when assessing any proposed subdivision within the Golf living sub-zone.
 Applications for restricted discretionary activities within the Golf living sub-zone will be treated as non notified applications provided the written approval of owners of land adjoining the lots to be subdivided has been obtained, and will be assessed having regard to: (i) the extent to which the activity may impact adversely on the unique character of the Kauri Cliffs Zone; (ii) the extent to which any adverse effects on areas of indigenous vegetation and habitat are avoided, remedied or mitigated; (iii) the effect on adjoining activities.